Events

 Conference Action Grant

-The 2025 EU4H conference grant co-finances a range of activities that will take place during the European Health Forum Gastein week from Monday 29 September - Friday 3 October 2025.
+The 2025 EU4H conference grant co-financed a range of activities that took place during the European Health Forum Gastein week from Monday 29 September - Friday 3 October 2025.

 #EHFG2025